By Chef K.T. Murphy

 It is your responsibility as the food provider in the home to teach your family how to eat healthy.
 One by setting the example as the leader.
 It is always hard to make changes but,

-When discussing diet changes, one mistake many people make is deciding to change peachestheir whole diet drastically.
+When discussing diet changes, one mistake many people make is deciding to change their whole diet drastically.
 The problem is, these strategies really work.
 Changing everything you know and like about how you eat is rarely successful.
 The question then becomes, what can I do to help improve my diet?

 Here are four small diet tweaks that can help you change your outlook on food and dieting.